 Biota The types of plant and animal life found in specific regions at specific times.

 Baseline Environmental conditions existing before development against which subsequent changes can be referenced.

 Environmental Media Soil, water, air, biota (plants and animals), or any other parts of the environment that can contain contaminants.

 Benthic Relating to, or occurring at the bottom of a body of water.

-Health Authority Used in this MMP to specifically refer to the Northern Health Authority and First Nations Health Authority who work together with the British Columbia Ministry of Health to provide health services to British Columbians.
-Indigenous Nations Used in this MMP to specifically refer to Indigenous groups as defined in the Environmental Assessment Certificate and Federal Decision Statement: Blueberry River First Nations, Dene Tha' First Nation, Doig River First Nation, Duncan's First Nation, Fort Nelson First Nation, Halfway River First Nation, Horse Lake First Nation, Kelly Lake Métis Settlement Society, McLeod Lake Indian Band, Métis Nation British Columbia, Prophet River First Nation, Saulteau First Nations, and West Moberly First Nations.
-Non-indigenous Peoples not indigenous or native to a place.
-Pelagic The pelagic zone refers to the water column, where swimming and floating organisms live.
+Health Authority Used in this MMP to specifically refer to the Northern Health services to British Columbians.

+Authority and First Nations Health Authority who work together with the British Columbia Ministry of Health to provide health defined in the Environmental Assessment Certificate and Federal Decision Statement: Blueberry River First Nations, Dene Tha' First Nation, Doig River First Nation, Duncan's First Nation, Fort Nelson First Nation, Halfway River First Nation, Horse Lake First Nation, Kelly Lake Métis Settlement Society, McLeod Lake Indian Band, Métis Nation British Columbia, Prophet River First Nation,